mnemnion/mnemnion.github.io/source/_posts/2014-01-17-concurrency-is-an-artifact.markdown

 Would it emulate Unix?
 Would it create a master control program that emulates multiple Unices?

-No. This is not what it would, at all.
+No. This is not what it would do, at all.

 It used to be standard practice to rearchitect systems in light of new capabilities.
 This stopped because of two autistic people with different fixations: Bill Gates and Richard Stallman.
 My esteem for both men is considerable, in light of the former's philanthropy and the latter's stubborn and correct fixation on the privacy and freedom implications of open source systems.